Greening The Town

-We know how much pressure local government is under and that is why we seek to offer cost-effective, innovative solutions to complement their work.
-We also provide a service to other organisations who share our aims and objectives.
 Caring for those unkempt green spaces, which can make our town appear tired and neglected, is something so many citizens of Ipswich care passionately about.
 That is why we offer a structured programme supporting volunteers who want to make a positive contribution to the environment whether its planting, weeding, watering or just ‘talking up’ how great Ipswich is looking!
+We also provide a service to other organisations who share our aims and objectives.

 One of the main elements is to have a ‘green trail’ starting south of Christchurch park, running through the town centre and then along the Waterfront.
 In creating a green trail we will use a range of methods: